jyfang6/jyfang6.github.io/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---

-Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Jinyuan Fang is a PhD student at the University of Glasgow.
+His research interests include information retrieval, knowledge graph and retrieval-augmented methods.
 {style="text-align: justify;"}